 It is no surprise there is so much focus on employability and everything that goes with trying to take proactive steps in a depressed job market to stand out from the crowd.
-Enhancing your employability is often focussed on things such as, perfecting a CV or writing strong job applications, up-skilling, volunteering or even retraining.
-This make sense, but what has become starkly apparent to me in recent weeks is that without a solid foundation of positive self-esteem (overall feelings of self) and self-confidence (feelings in relation to our skills and ability) it may not actually be enough to secure a new role in the current climate.
+Enhancing your employability is often focused on things such as perfecting a CV or writing strong job applications, upskilling, volunteering, or even retraining.
+This makes sense, but what has become starkly apparent to me in recent weeks is that without a solid foundation of positive self-esteem (overall feelings of self) and self-confidence (feelings in relation to our skills and ability), it may not actually be enough to secure a new role in the current climate.
 Reflections on both our self-esteem and self-confidence should be the first factors we consider in our employability journey, the other stuff (admittedly very important) is secondary to that and can follow.

-Let’s face it, self-confidence has always been important in the job application process, however I have never felt more strongly about its importance than I do now whilst we continue to navigate the reality of living through a pandemic.
-Even the most confident amongst us will have suffered with feelings of self-doubt, insecurity, and a lack of control.
-Now take someone who has been furloughed, or worse, lost their job.
-It could be someone who despite working throughout the past few months, has felt a lack of job security.
-Then throw in a good measure of other factors that have challenged our overall wellbeing and I can’t help but think that no matter how much self-confidence we have, through nurture or nature, this pandemic will have tempered our confidence levels to varying degrees.
+Let’s face it, self-confidence has always been important in the job application process; however, I have never felt more strongly about its importance than I do now while we continue to navigate the reality of living through a pandemic.
+Even the most confident amongst us will have suffered from feelings of self-doubt, insecurity, and a lack of control.
+Now take someone who has been furloughed or worse, lost their job.
+It could be someone who, despite working throughout the past few months, has felt a lack of job security.
+Then throw in a good measure of other factors that have challenged our overall well-being, and I can’t help but think that no matter how much self-confidence we have, through nurture or nature, this pandemic will have tempered our confidence levels to varying degrees.

-We can’t develop self-confidence overnight and sadly, a blog of this nature will not work miracles either.
-However, if all it does is re-align where the focus may need to be or it serves as a reminder of why we are all deserving of having a purposeful job that is both fulfilling and offers us an essential livelihood, then it would have been worth me sharing my tips with you today.
+We can’t develop self-confidence overnight, and sadly, a blog of this nature will not work miracles either.
+However, if all it does is realign where the focus may need to be or serves as a reminder of why we are all deserving of having a purposeful job that is both fulfilling and offers us an essential livelihood, then it would have been worth me sharing my tips with you today.

-It is not uncommon to experience unhelpful thoughts which can lead us to being negative about ourselves, particularly when compared with others who we perceive to be more successful.
+It is not uncommon to experience unhelpful thoughts that can lead us to be negative about ourselves, particularly when compared with others who we perceive to be more successful.
 Ensure that when you experience such thoughts, you allow yourself time and space to reflect on these thoughts.
-Evaluate those that you feel may be valid and discard of those that are unfounded and unhelpful.
+Evaluate those that you feel may be valid and discard those that are unfounded and unhelpful.
 Self-awareness is often the first step in helping you shift your belief about yourself.

-Consider that other people’s seemingly successful and prosperous lives on social media platforms are usually showcasing the best bits and these profiles often lack evidence of the struggles or challenges that have been faced along the way.
+Consider that other people’s seemingly successful and prosperous lives on social media platforms usually showcase the best bits, and these profiles often lack evidence of the struggles or challenges that have been faced along the way.
 It could be worth considering whether you should unfollow or disconnect from certain contacts.

-This is another powerful technique that is tried and tested and can really facilitate our ability to start adopting more positive thoughts and behaviours about our future selves.
-We all have healthy role-models in our personal or professional lives, visualise yourself conducting yourself in a similar way.
-Confidence develops over time, and along with practice, visualisation can propel your confidence in unexpected ways.
+This is another powerful technique that is tried and tested and can really facilitate our ability to start adopting more positive thoughts and behaviors about our future selves.
+We all have healthy role models in our personal or professional lives; visualize yourself conducting yourself in a similar way.
+Confidence develops over time, and along with practice, visualization can propel your confidence in unexpected ways.

-Click here for a directory we have shared on our website that signposts to various organisations that can offer support and help on a range of topics.
+Click here for a directory we have shared on our website that signposts to various organizations that can offer support and help on a range of topics.

 We have all heard this one before, numerous times, but there is a reason for that.
 A healthy, balanced diet and some moderate daily exercise (or more!) will not only keep our bodies and minds in shape, it will increase our resilience levels and give us a sense of pride in our approach to a healthy lifestyle.
 That sense of pride converts into feelings of confidence and self-worth, which we are then able to harness and apply to our professional lives.

-There is a quote by Dr Suess that I love - ‘Why fit in when you were born different’ – when we accept our unique skills, abilities, experiences, qualities and attributes, we are more inclined to be self-promoting of these.
+There is a quote by Dr Seuss that I love - ‘Why fit in when you were born different’ – when we accept our unique skills, abilities, experiences, qualities, and attributes, we are more inclined to be self-promoting of these.
 This is exactly what we need more of in the context of job hunting.
 We should celebrate our own identity and remind ourselves of all the things we are proud of having achieved.
-If we look hard enough, we might just realise that it is through our own uniqueness that we were able to achieve it in the first place!
+If we look hard enough, we might just realize that it is through our own uniqueness that we were able to achieve it in the first place!